lucylow/KeeperHub-Agents-Onchain-Hackathon/README.md

 ---

-*This project is part of the KeeperHub ecosystem.
-Built with ❤️ by the KeeperHub community.*
+*KGB — KeeperHub Guard Bot is part of the KeeperHub ecosystem.
+Built with ❤️ by the KGB community for the KeeperHub - Agents Onchain Hackathon.*

----

-**End of README**